GMS Counseling » GMS Surveys and Screeners

 1. SOS Program (Signs of Suicide) - We have been running the SOS program for grade 7 students at GMS for the past 8 years.
 It is an evidence based program designed to teach students within a class period signs of depression which can lead to suicidal thoughts and behaviors.
 After the program, we give all students the below screener.
 If students answer "yes" on 3 or more (or identify any safety concerns), they will be offered a 6 week CBT (Cognitive Behavioral Therapy) group intervention with parent/guardian approval.
 Parents will be notified of any concerns that arise from the program the same day the program is run.

-1. SBRIT - All grade 7 students in the state of Massachusetts take part in SBIRT screening which is a 1:1 interview with a nurse or mental health professional.
+1. SBIRT - All grade 7 students in the state of Massachusetts take part in SBIRT screening which is a 1:1 interview with a nurse or mental health professional.
 The goal is to identify students who know someone or may have concerns regarding substance use and offer support.
 All data reported to the state is anonymous.

 Students can opt-out of filling out any questionnaire or survey screener that they are not interested in taking and you can opt-out your child at any time by contacting the GMS counseling department via phone/email ([email protected]) or filling out an opt-out form.